SkyUOI/Zenith/CONTRIBUTING.md

 ## Tests

-For your code,your should write necessary tests to cover your code in both GDScript and Rust.We use Github Action to run the tests
+For your code,you should write necessary tests to cover your code in both GDScript and Rust.We use Github Action to run the tests

 [Rust Test Guide](./docs/rust_test.md)